 - 5 1/2 - 6 cups all purpose flour plus additional for rolling

 - 1/2 cup unsalted butter cubed and softened

 - 16 oz strawberry jelly, preserves or jam

 - 6-8 cups vegetable oil for frying

-- In a large mixing bowl of a stand mixer dissolve both packets of yeast in warm water with 1 tablespoon sugar.
+- In a large mixing bowl of a stand mixer dissolve both packets of yeast in warm water with 1 Tbsp sugar.
 Let stand for 5-8 minutes until frothy.

 - With mixer running, drop cubes of butter into the dough mixing well between each addition to incorporate.

 - Increase the mixer speed and knead the dough for 5-7 minutes adding additional 1/2 cup flour as needed, if too sticky.

 - Turn the dough out onto a lightly floured work surface and turn to coat with flour.
 Knead by hand incorporating just enough flour that it's no longer sticky, and forms a smooth dough.
 After kneading, shape into a round ball and place back into the greased mixing bowl.
 Let stand covered with a damp towel in a draft free space for 2 hours or until doubled in size.

 - Punch down dough and turn out onto a floured surface.
 Roll about 3/4 inches thick.
 Cut dough into rounds using a 3 1/2 inch cutter.
 Place onto a greased sheet pan leaving enough space between that they don't touch.
 Cover loosely with plastic wrap and let rise for 1 hour or until doubled.
 (You may also cover and chill overnight at this point.)